csto/sticky/readme.md

   change password
   change email settings?

+remove archive method and switch to updateNote permissions? add more message undos
+  - delete
+slide for menu
+loading style
+sortable notes

+notifications??
-sidebar background color and icons dropdown close on click elsewhere message undo slide for menu slide to archive loading style animate - slide sideways sortable notes notifications?? userNote where accepted = false create notification when you share if user exists
+  userNote where accepted = false create notification when you share if user exists